gitRigge/Tempo-Pumpe/README.md

 ### What does the tool?

-With the '-i' or '--import' parameter, you point to your worklog logged in a YAML file.
+With the '-w' or '--worklogs' parameter, you point to your worklog logged in a YAML file.
 The tool reads and parses the YAML file.
 It then loops through each parsed day.
 For each day, it loops through each worklog.
 Then, it pushes each worklog via the REST to the Tempo Timesheet API.